 Second recipe from my Christmas Cookies Series and it's TO DIE FOR!

-You ready to fall in love with this SUPER simple lemon shortbread cookies recipe?
+You ready to fall in love with this SUPER simple recipe for lemon shortbread cookies?
 It's truly the go-to!

 If you've been following me for a while here on the blog or Instagram, you know that every time I make something - and if it's yummy - my boyfriend brings it to work.